oshibka404/ozorn.in/src/content/blog/line-jumps.md

 Source: [An interactive explanation of quadtrees](https://jimkang.com/quadtreevis/) by Jim Kang

-the benefit is that you can search objects by location in logarithmic time.
+the benefit is that you can search for objects by location in logarithmic time.
 The drawback is that you have to re-build this structure every time an object is added, removed or moved.

-In our case adopting QuadTree meant that updating 300 lines at once caused 300*log4(300) = 1200 intersection detections instead of 90,000 essentially turning lagging freezing hurting hell into a lovely smooth experience.
+In our case adopting QuadTree meant that updating 300 lines at once caused 300*log4(300) = 1200 intersection detections instead of 90,000, essentially turning lagging freezing-hurting hell into a lovely smooth experience.
 Not bad, huh?

-Next question is: how do we know if we’ve optimised it enough?
+The next question is: how do we know if we’ve optimised it enough?
 Should it be 300 or 1000 lines working fine so that we can say “it’s optimised enough”?
 The answer was 5000.
 This is what the dedicated performance team told us.

 So we went further and added more optimisations.
 For instance, before looking for intersections, we first check for overlap of the pre-calculated bounding boxes of the lines.
 If they don’t overlap, we know the lines don’t intersect and continue to the next line.